-The Paralympian, crossbench peer in the House of Lords, broadcaster and Paralympic speaker Baroness Tanni Grey-Thompson is one of the UK’s most successful Paralympic athletes, having competed in five Paralympic Games and won 11 gold and four silver medals as well as a bronze that she won in her first Paralympics.
+The Paralympian, crossbench peer in the House of Lords, broadcaster and Paralympic speaker Baroness Tanni Grey-Thompson is one of the UK’s most successful Paralympic athletes.
+She competed in five Paralympic Games and won 11 gold and four silver medals, as well as a bronze that she won in her first Paralympic Games.
 She also won five gold, four silver and three bronze medals while competing in the World Championships.
 Christened Carys Davina – Tanni comes from her sister calling her “tiny” after she was born – this incredible athlete became a Dame in 2005 for her services to sport.
 Five years later, she was given a life peerage.